OR WAIT 15 SECS

 "I believe that the momentum that is now building up will give us a chance to change the course of history and head off a pandemic caused by the H5N1 virus," Omi told a news conference in Manila, where WHO's Western Pacific regional headquarters is based.
 He added, "Of course, I have no illusions about the danger the world is in, because we are dealing with a virus that is unpredictable, firmly entrenched and continuing to spread."

-Omi described the virus's geographical spread as "prodigious," reaching from southeast Asia to the very doorstep of
+Omi described the virus's geographical spread as "prodigious," reaching from southeast Asia to the very doorstep of Europe.
+"All attempts to bring it under control in southeast Asia have failed," he added.

 But now, nearly two years after H5N1 appeared in poultry in Thailand and Vietnam, there was a new dimension to the fight, he said.
 "In the past few weeks, some of the world's wealthiest nations have stepped forward to join us in the struggle.
 One of the biggest coalitions in the history of public health is now taking shape, bringing together rich and poor nations, donor agencies, scientists, the business community, and bodies such as the World Health Organization and those in animal health."